dharshan-kumar-ks/PGBuddy-FrontEnd/README.md

 - **Roommate Explorer**: Discover roommate profiles and switch rooms via an interactive room map.
 - **Dynamic Meal Management**: Let admins add or remove meal options on the fly.
 - **Order Arrival Notification**: Send a message to user's mobile number once an order arrives in the café.
+- **Usage Data Export**: Allow residents to download their internet/electricity usage reports as CSV files.
+- **Mobile-First UI**: Optimize and rededign the frontend UI for mobile screens.
 ---
 ## Acknowledgments
 Built with ❤️ by Dharshan Kumar.